Employment opportunities

 SPECIAL DEMANDS:

 Sedentary to light work.
-Position involves sitting most of the time; exerting up to 20 pounds of force occasionally (10-33%).
-Stooping, kneeling, crouching, pushing, pulling, carrying, and repetitive motion occasionally.
-Walking, lifting, and grasping frequently (34-66%).
-Talking, hearing, and viewing various types of close visual work constantly (67-100%).
-May be required to travel utilizing personal vehicle.
-Must have valid driver’s license, good driving record and provide proof of insurance.
+Position involves sitting most of the time, exerting up to 20 pounds of force occasionally (10-33%).
+Stooping, kneeling, crouching, pushing, pulling, carrying, occasionally (10-33%).
+Walking, lifting and grasping frequently (34-66%).
+Talking, hearing and viewing various types of close visual work and repetitive motion constantly (67-100%).
+Must have valid driver's license, good driving record and provide proof of insurance.
+Required to travel utilizing person vehicle.

 Employment with Iowa Lakes Community College is dependent upon successful passage of a criminal background check.
 Must be legally eligible to work in the United States without employer sponsorship.